 The Indiana National Guard is a joint-force organization with 65 Army National Guard installations around the state, and facilities at Camp Atterbury Joint Maneuver Training Center and Muscatatuck Urban Training Center.
 Additionally, there are two Air Wings, the 181st Intelligence Wing based in Terre Haute, and the 122nd Fighter Wing based in Fort Wayne.

 As of July 2016, the combined force numbers are approximately 13,500.
 The headquarters is located at Stout Field on the west side of Indianapolis.
-The Adjutant General is Brig.
+The Adjutant General is Maj.
 Gen. R. Dale Lyles.
 Click here to view our Economic Impact Study.